arrdem/sad/README.md

 - `:grammar` - the name of a supported grammar, being one of the supported grammar strings listed above.
 Use of a nonstandard string will cause sad to be sad and crash.

 ## Using Compiled Grammars
-If we invoke sad directly,
+If we invoke sad directly from the Clojure repl,
 ```clojure
 user> (require 'me.arrdem.sad)
 nil